debugging17/requirement-analysis/README.md

 - **Requirement Validation:**
   Checking and verifying that documented requirements accurately represent stakeholders’ needs and are feasible for implementation.
 Validation may include reviews, walkthroughs, and prototype demonstrations to ensure completeness and correctness.

+## Types of Requirements

+Requirements in software development are categorized into two main types: Functional and Non-functional Requirements.
+Below are definitions and examples for each, based on a booking management project.

+### Functional Requirements

+Functional requirements specify what the system should do—its features, behaviors, and interactions.
+They describe the tasks, functions, and operations the software must perform to meet user needs.

+**Examples for a Booking Management Project:**
+- Users can search for available booking slots by date and location.
+- The system allows users to create, modify, and cancel bookings.
+- Administrators can view, approve, or reject booking requests.
+- The system sends confirmation emails to users after successful booking.
+- Users can view their booking history and upcoming reservations.

+### Non-functional Requirements

+Non-functional requirements define how the system performs its functions.
+They include quality attributes like performance, security, usability, reliability, and scalability.

+**Examples for a Booking Management Project:**
+- The system should respond to booking requests within 2 seconds.
+- User data must be encrypted at rest and in transit.
+- The application must be accessible from mobile devices and desktops.
+- The system should support up to 10,000 concurrent users without performance degradation.
+- The booking service must be available 99.9% of the time.